cHaden/achievement_gradebook/README.md

 To use:

-Run rake db:seed to popular table with default values
+Run rake db:seed to populate table with default values

 Log in as a teacher to